liquidctl/liquidctl/docs/lianli-uni-guide.md

 ### Features

-- **Fixed Speed Control**: Set fixed speed (in percentage) for individual channels after disabling PWM synchronization.
+- **Fixed Speed Control**: Set a fixed speed (in percentage) for individual channels.
-- **Channel Status Reporting**: Provides the last set duty percentage of each fan channel. (resets after disconnect)
+- **Channel Status Reporting**: Provides the current RPM of each fan channel queried directly from the controller.
-- **PWM Synchronization Toggle (in code)**: Allows toggling PWM synchronization on each fan channels via direct code usage.
+- **Fan mode control toggle (in code)**: Allows toggling between Auto and fixed speed on each fan channel.

 ## Initialization

 It is recommended to initialize before usage.
-During initialization, PWM synchronization is explicitly disabled on all fan channels, allowing for fixed speed adjustments.
+During initialization, automatic fan control is explicitly enabled on all fan channels.
+When setting a fixed fan speed, automatic control is disabled for that channel.

 ```sh
 # liquidctl initialize